‘Quiet Man’ Steven Ward to fight Ultimate Boxxer winner in British title eliminator - Irish Boxing

 Interestingly enough if Ward comes through the eliminator he will be mandatory for the winner of Tommy McCarthy and Chris Billam Smith’s Fight Camp clash.

-Although if McCarthy wins the bad blood clash and adds the British and Commonwealth straps to the European title he already owns he will most likely move to world level and vacate.
+Although if McCarthy wins the bad blood match-up and adds the British and Commonwealth straps to the European title he already owns he will most likely move to world level and vacate.